 On the other hand, the total biomass of meiobenthos and macrobenthos was significantly higher on the slope, which explained the higher modeled BMU in the GS1.
-However, the calculated in situ BMU was not distinctly different between the two sites (GC1: 62.34 mg C/ m2/ d; GS1:62.01 mg C/ m2/ d), suggesting that the biomass may not predict bioturbation and thus calculated BMU.
+However, the observed (calculated) BMU was not distinctly different between the two sites (GC1: 62.34 mg C/ m2/ d; GS1:62.01 mg C/ m2/ d), suggesting that the biomass may not predict bioturbation and thus calculated BMU.
 Glud et al. (2003) also found it challenging to relate faunal biomass to benthos-mediated oxygen uptake of a community undergoing seasonal changes.
 Therefore, macrobenthos biomass may not be a good proxy to estimate fauna-related oxygen uptake in natural benthic communities.

 Liao et al. (2017) have examined the vertical distributions of macrofauna in the sediments.
-Their results indicated that the abundance-weighted mean vertical positions of macrobenthos were significantly deeper in the sediment of upper GPSC than the slope.
-In addition, severals polychaete families capable of burrowing deep into the sediment, including paraonids, cossurids, capitellids, and sternaspids, thrived in the canyon habitats (Liao et al., 2017).
-In contrast, the discretely motile, surface deposit, and suspension feeders (e.g., cirratulids, ampharetids, and spionids) were found in the slope sediment but diminished in the canyon.
-Therefore, the surprisingly high BMU value in GC1 may be caused by the active bioturbation of these subsurface deposit feeders.
+Their results indicated that the vertical positions of macrobenthos were significantly deeper in the sediment (down to 0.5-7.8 cm) of upper GPSC than the slope (down to 1-3.6 cm).
+Several polychaete families capable of burrowing deep into the sediment, including paraonids, cossurids, capitellids, and sternaspids, thrived in the canyon habitats (Liao et al., 2017).
+In contrast, the discretely motile, surface deposit, and suspension feeders (e.g., cirratulids, ampharetids, and spionids) dominated the slope sediment but diminished in the canyon.
+Therefore, the surprisingly high BMU value in GC1 may be caused by the active bioturbation behaviors of these subsurface deposit feeders.

 TOU is the most reliable proxy of total benthic carbon degradation in marine sediments because it integrates aerobic activity, nitrification, and re-oxidation of reduced inorganic compounds (Stratmann et al.,2019).
 Therefore, the benthic activity which responds to a variation in POC input should be reflected by a variation in TOU.
-However, the vertical POC flux determined by sediment traps does not match the carbon demand of the benthic community (Smith, 1987).
-Smith and Kaufmann (1999) reported a long-term discrepancy between food supply and demand in the Eastern North Pacific, with the POC fluxes contributing only 52% to 59% of the TOU.
+However, the vertical POC flux determined by sediment traps usually does not match the carbon demand of the benthic community (Smith, 1987).
+Smith and Kaufmann (1999) and Smith et al. (2016) reported a long-term discrepancy between food supply and demand in the Eastern North Pacific, with the POC fluxes contributing only around half of the TOU.
 Moreover, the imbalance between carbon supply and demand varied by region on the abyssal plain in the deep Arabian Sea (Witte & Pfannkuche, 1999).
 The sediment trap fluxes matched 50% of the benthic carbon demand in their southernmost station but only 20% in the westernmost station.
-These mismatches were mainly explained as the uncertainties in respect to relatively short-term TOU incubations via long-term sediment trap deployment (Witte & Pfannkuche, 1999).In addition, several studies suggested the quantity and the quality of settling OM should play a crucial role in the benthic response (Soetart et al., 1996; Rabouille et al., 1998).
+These mismatches were mainly explained as the uncertainties concerning relatively short-term TOU incubations via long-term sediment trap deployment (Witte & Pfannkuche, 1999).
+The sediment traps also fail to capture episodic flux events due to their low temporal resolution (Huffard et al., 2020).

 Besides, the benthic oxygen consumption rates can be affected by a combination of factors, including primary production, quality of OM, and bottom-water oxygen concentrations (Jahnke, 1996; Wenzhöfer and Glud, 2002).
 It has been reported that the dissolved oxygen concentration in bottom water increased toward the canyon head in GPSC (Liao et al., 2017).
 Also, Wang et al. (2008) reported that the flow velocity near the head of GPSC regularly exceeded 1 m/ s with the in situ observations from moored and shipboard acoustic Doppler current profilers (ADCP).
 This high flow velocity leads to strong bottom-water currents and strong resuspension of surficial sediments (Moodley et al., 1998), which may result in the increased oxygen consumption rates measured at GC1.
-In short, the peculiarly high value of calculated in situ BMU in GC1 might be associated with the underestimated bioturbation, physical disturbances, and chemical oxidation.
+In short, the peculiarly high value of observed BMU in GC1 might be associated with underestimated bioturbation, physical disturbances, and chemical oxidation.